gandarapuvishnu/split-Instrumentals/README.md

 # Split-instrumentals

-Using an open source package called [Spleeter](https://github.com/deezer/spleeter), we can split the instrumentals involved in a audio file into seperate sources.
+Using an open source package called [Spleeter](https://github.com/deezer/spleeter), we can Split the instrumentals involved in an audio file into separate sources.

 Simple steps to proceed:
 1. Clone repo